muratk3n/thirdwave/en/README.md

 gas, and change the scale.

 This success shattered many a priori: many believed that no natural accumulation of H2 in the subsoil could exist.
 The initial well has been producing for 4 years without a drop in pressure, which means it is continuously recharged.

 In addition, surface measurements of the H2 content of soils do not show any leaks.
-These were rather expected, because the H 2 molecule is very small and very reactive, and therefore it can easily migrate and combine with other chemical species"
+These were rather expected, because the H2 molecule is very small and very reactive, and therefore it can easily migrate and combine with other chemical species"

 [Link](https://mobile.twitter.com/Sorbonne_Univ_/status/1279055295352881157)